poviolabs/Lingua/README.md

 Create a configuration file as a starting point to adapt as your needs, `lingua_config.json` or any other `.json` file.

+To create a sample configuration file as a starting point to adapt to your needs, run `lingua config init`.
+The tool will create a file named `lingua_config.json` in the directory you are running the Lingua tool.

-Then in the configuration file created you need to provide these data, like below:
+Then in the configuration file created you need to provide your data, like below:

 ```json
 {